 The A level course is ideally suited to students who performed strongly in the middle school and who are looking forward to really developing their knowledge and understanding of the subject.

-There is an increased mathematical content compared to previous A level specification and a strong mathematical background would be desirable for students wanting to take this course.
+There is significant mathematical content and a strong mathematical background would be desirable for students wanting to take this course.

-lan Middleton - ian.middleton@abingdon.org.uk
+Michael Frampton - michael.frampton@abingdon.org.uk